The Children's Education Advisory Service (CEAS) provides expert and impartial advice about the education of service children.

 Statements of Special Educational Needs

-If a child’s needs are considered to be severe, complex and long term, and if they cannot be met at School Action Plus a Statement of Special Educational Needs may be issued.
+For children aged 2 or more, special educational provision is educational or training provision that is additional to or different from that made generally for children or young people of the same age.
+A ‘graduated approach’ to assessment, implemenation and reviewing of provision to meet individual needs is expected in schools.
+If a child has not made the expected progress, despite considerable intervention and with evidence to prove it, the school or parents may consider requesting an Education, Health and Care Plan (which has replaced the previous Statement of Educational Needs).
+Information about this process will be on each Local Authority’s Local Offer website.
 A Statement of SEN is usually necessary if a child attends a special school or needs a high level of support in a mainstream school.
 In order to obtain a Statement of SEN the Local Authority has to carry out a Statutory Assessment.
 If a Local Authority refuses to carry out a Statutory Assessment or you are not happy about some aspects of the final Statement you can take your disagreement to the Special Educational Need and Disability Tribunal (SENDIST) who will decide on what should be done.

 The whole area of special educational needs is complex and you may need help and support.
 We can provide you with more information tailored to your needs and assist you with meetings at the school or the Local Authority.
 If you have to go to SENDIST we can help you prepare your case and make your presentation.